 MA, Renmin University, 1997

 Management forecasts, analyst forecasts, accounting misstatement, internal control over financial reporting

-"Are CFOs just the Yes-men?
-An Empirical Investigation of the Relation between CFOs and Material Accounting Manipulations," (with Weili Ge, Shuqing Luo and Terry Shevlin), Journal of Accounting and Economics, forthcoming.
+“Why do CFOs Become Involved in Material Accounting Manipulations?” with Weili Ge, Shuqing Luo and Terry Shevlin, Journal of Accounting and Economics, February 2011.